 1. Identification of course: 1.1 1.2 Course prefix and number: HCA 440 Course title: Health Economics 2.
 Current prerequisites: HCA 340, HCA 344, HCA 345 or HCA 346, and ECON 202 3.
-Proposed prerequisites: HCA 340, HCA 344, HCA 345 or HCA 346, and ECON 202 or ECON 203 1.
+Proposed prerequisites: HCA 340, HCA 344, HCA 345 or HCA 346, and ECON 202 or ECON 203 4.
 Rationale for the revision of prerequisites: Increase economics course options available for students.
 5. Effect on completion of major/minor sequence: The proposed revision should have no effect or, potentially assist, with timely completion of course prerequisites for this course, which is required for the health care administration major.
-5. Prop osed term for implementation: Winter 2018 3 7.
-Date s of prior committee approvals: Depa rtment/ Unit: Public Health 2/3/2017 СНН S College Curriculum Committee 2/24/2017 Unde ergraduate Curriculum Committee 03/23/2017 Univ ersity Senate
+6. Proposed term for implementation: Winter 2018 7.
+Dates of prior committee approvals: Depa artment/ Unit: Public Health 2/3/2017 CHE IS College Curriculum Committee 2/24/2017 Unde ergraduate Curriculum Committee - Univ versity Senate l.
+Identification of course: 1.1 1.2 Course prefix and number: HCA 445 Course title: Healthcare Finance 2.
+Current prerequisites: HCA 340, HCA 344, HCA 345 or HCA 346, HCA 440, ACCT 200, 201 and FIN 330 3.
+Proposed prerequisites: HCA 340, HCA 344, HCA 345 or HCA 346 or HCA 355 , ACCT 201 or HIM 252, HCA 440 or any 300 level or above economics course.
+1. Rationale for the revision of prerequisites: Concepts from the various HCA courses already identified as prerequisites, along with basic accounting or health care payment systems can sufficiently prepare students for HCA 445.
+5. Effect on completion of major/minor sequence: The proposed revision should have no effect or, potentially assist, with timely completion of course prerequisites for this course, which is required for the health care administration major.
+5. Prop osed term for implementation: Winter 2018 7.
+Dates of prior committee approvals: Depa rtment/ Unit: Public Health 2/3/2017 СНН S College Curriculum Committee 2/24/2017 Unde ergraduate Curriculum Committee Univ ersity Senate

-College of Health and Human Services Department of Public Health Proposal to Revise Course Prerequisites/Corequisites (Information)
+College of Health and Human Services Department of Public Health Proposal to Revise Course Prerequisites/Corequisites (Consent Item)